HiPhish/rainbow-delimiters.nvim/CONTRIBUTING.rst

 If there are many test cases or if the code becomes too verbose feel free to create multiple test files.

+In addition to the queries and test file(s), please consider adding the type annotations in `lua/rainbow-delimiters.types.lua` if you are adding queries for a new language.
+You will need to update:

+- `@class rainbow_delimiters.config.strategies`
+- `@class rainbow_delimiters.config.queries`
+- `@alias rainbow_delimiters.language`